pavelstencl/GraphiosTs/README.md

 ## Pitfalls
 ### Missing features of GraphQl
 GraphiosTs was designed to be strongly typed through Typescript only and there are some pitfalls in this approach. **Currently GraphiosTs does not support Directives and Variables.
 But this can be resolved with pure JavaScript functions, because of nature of GraphiosTs request, which is simple JS object**.
+GraphiosTs does not support Subscriptions yet.
+We are planning to implement it in near feature.
 ### TypeScript
 Inline Fragments are working properly, but when you use `isFragment` helper method, fake fragment definitions are still present.
 Those definitions are TypeSafed, so they can never occure, but for readability of definition, you have to use `getFragment` helper method to get really typesafed definition.